 A moment that stood out to Cook was when elasticity tests were being performed.
 The student was surprised to find that the technique to measure this was something she had learned in an engineering course she had previously taken.
 “It’s cool to find what I’m interested in at a place that you wouldn’t normally think has anything to do with engineering,” Cook said.

 Dr. Cooper and Dr. Ball pointed out that there is a whole field where medicine and engineering intersect: biomedical engineering.
 Cook plans to study mechanical engineering, but this internship has her thinking about biomedical engineering as another area to explore.

-Amber Cocchiola, an intern in the Office of Public Relations and Marketing during the 2017-18 year, while a senior at Bio-Med Science Academy, contributed this article.
+Amber Cocchiola, an intern in the Office of Marketing and Communications during the 2017-18 year, while a senior at Bio-Med Science Academy, contributed this article.